Arctic Umiaq Line: History

 The Greenland Home Rule Government has continued to provide loss guarantees to the joint owners.
 In fiscal 2011, this amounted to DKK 8.1 million, and Royal Arctic Line announced that loss guarantees have been secured through 2016.

 Ownership in The Arctic Umiaq Line was shared equally between Air Greenland and Royal Arctic Line until 2016.
 In 2016, Air Greenland sold its 50% stake in the company to Royal Arctic Line, and since July 1, 2016 the Arctic Umiaq Line has operated as a wholly owned subsidiary of Royal Arctic Line.

 Operations

-The ferry service operates from late April until early January.
-As of 2020, Arctic Umiaq Line employs 43 people, operating one ship on the Ilulissat-Narsaq route along the coast of western and southwestern Greenland.
+The ferry service operates seasonally from late April to early January.
+As of 2020, Arctic Umiaq Line employs 43 staff members, and operates a single vessel on the Ilulissat–Narsaq route along the western and southwestern coast of Greenland.

 Ports of call

 The Sarfaq Ittuk stops in the following towns on its coastal journey, with the approximate times for a southbound journey listed for illustration:

 Until 2008, the service had been extended to Narsarsuaq during summer.